-NHS England has worked with twelve NHS organisations to create a new Health and Wellbeing Framework and accompanying diagnostic tool to help NHS organisations plan and implement their own approach for improving staff health and wellbeing.
+NHS England has worked with 12 NHS organisations to create a Health and Wellbeing Framework and accompanying diagnostic tool to help NHS organisations plan and implement their own approach for improving staff health and wellbeing.
 This framework has been developed by NHS Employers, NHS England and NHS Improvement with support from partners across the NHS, voluntary sector and government to bring best practice, research and insights together in one accessible place for the first time for NHS organisations.

 The framework and diagnostic tool have been designed to be used in a flexible way to meet the needs of your organisation.
 You can use these resources in total or in part to start, revise or re-launch a programme.
-The framework is divided into two sections, organisational enablers and health interventions.
+The framework is divided into two sections: organisational enablers and health interventions.